Pyright vs Mypy: Architecture, CI Workflows & Strictness Comparison

 - run: pip install ${{ matrix.checker }}

 This shows a scalable CI pattern that runs both checkers in parallel.
-It leverages pip caching and isolates execution environments to prevent cross-contamination.
+For mypy, append --cache-dir .mypy_cache and cache that directory to preserve incremental state.
+For pyright, --stats outputs memory usage and timing.

 Debugging Complex Inference Failures & Modern Syntax

 Advanced Python features expose engine-specific inference gaps.
-Systematic debugging requires isolating the failing expression.
-You must inspect the inferred type hierarchy.
+Systematic debugging requires isolating the failing expression and inspecting the inferred type hierarchy.

 Start by inserting reveal_type(variable) at the failure point.
 Both checkers will emit the resolved type to stderr.